Perth Glory FC Youth

-Perth Glory Under-23s is the youth system of Perth Glory Football Club based in Perth, Western Australia, Australia.
-The academy teams play in the Y-League and National Premier Leagues (U20, U18, U15).

-Perth Glory Youth is the highest level squad within the setup.
-They play in the National Premier Leagues and play the majority of their home games at Hartfield Park (known for sponsorship reasons as Crazy Domains Stadium) in Forrestfield.
+Perth Glory Youth is the highest level squad within the youth system setup of Perth Glory Football Club based in Perth, Western Australia, Australia.
+They play in the National Premier Leagues and play the majority of their home games at Sam Kerr Football Centre in Queens Park.
+The Perth Glory Under-23s is an academy teams that formerly played in the Y-League.

 Youth team history

 Perth Glory first entered a youth team in the 2002 Soccer West Coast Premier League as Future Glory.
 The team coached by Frank Arok finished seventh out of 12 teams in the league.
 They lost 2–1 to ECU Joondalup in the State Challenge Cup Final.
 The club withdrew the youth team ahead of the 2003 season, citing the uncertain future of the National Soccer League.